Liverpool Walton

 We try our best to ensure that students coming to Liverpool Walton get a lift to church and back.
 However, here are some travel details in case this isn't possible.

-From the City - If you're living in student accommodation in town and are coming from Liverpool City Centre, use bus routes 20 to Tower Hill or 21 to Northwood from Queen Square Bus Station, Stand 8.
+From the City - If you're living in student accommodation and are coming from Liverpool City Centre, use bus routes 20 to Tower Hill or 21 to Northwood from Queen Square Bus Station, Stand 7.
 These buses come every 5-10 minutes and take about 20 minutes to reach the Rice Lane, Cavendish Drive junction where we are located just behind the Sainsbury's Superstore.
 If you are using the Merseyrail local train network, go to either Liverpool Central Underground Station or Moorfields Underground Station, and get the Northern Line (blue line) train either Kirkby bound, and get off at Rice Lane Station, or Ormskirk bound, and get off at Walton Station.
 These trains come every 10-15 minutes.
 We are located a 10 minute walk down Rice Lane from both of these stations.

 Visit the Merseytravel Website for more information.